endulum/groves/README.md

 - [ ] info tooltips for comm creation fields
 - [ ] page titles
 - [ ] have single-button form errors show up as toasts
+- [ ] why have "new post" / "new comm" buttons if not logged in?